 King Edward VI Lordswood School for Girls Catchment Area

-King Edward VI Lordswood School for Girls is a academy converter secondary school in Birmingham , serving pupils aged 11–18, with 968 pupils, and a capacity of 1070 places.
-The school is operating close to capacity — catchment area boundaries apply when the school is oversubscribed.
+King Edward VI Lordswood School for Girls is an academy converter secondary school in Birmingham , serving pupils aged 11-18, with 968 pupils, and a capacity of 1070 places.
+The school is operating close to capacity, and catchment area boundaries apply when the school is oversubscribed.

 11-18